cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/create-v1-container.rst

     POST /{version}/containers

-Creates a container.
+This operation creates a container.You can create the following types of

-There are three different types of containers that can be created: generic, rsa, and certificate.
+containers: generic, RSA, and certificate.

 **Generic**
-   This type of container holds any number of references to secrets.
+   This type of container holds references to any type or number of secrets.
    Each secret reference is accompanied by a name.
-Unlike other container types, no specific restrictions are enforced on the contents name attribute.
+Unlike other container types, no specific restrictions are enforced on the ``name`` attribute.

 **RSA**
-   This type of container is designed to hold references to only three different secrets.
-These secrets are enforced by the their accompanied
+   This type of container is used to hold references to only the following types of secrets, which are enforced by the their names:
-   names: ``public_key``, ``private_key``, and ``private_key_passphrase``.
+   ``public_key``, ``private_key``, and ``private_key_passphrase``.

 **Certificate**
-   This type of container is designed to hold a reference to a certificate and optionally private_key, private_key_passphrase, and intermediates.
+   This type of container is used to hold a reference to a certificate and optionally private key, private key passphrase, and intermediates.

-The following table shows the possible response codes for this operation:
+The following table shows the possible response codes for this operation.

 +------+-----------------------------------------------------------------------------+
 | Code | Description                                                                 |